 The museum engages the public in local history through changing and permanent exhibits, tours of the Triangle Inn, special events, newsletters, social media, as well as onsite and offsite educational outreach programs to youth and adults.
 Additional services offered also include assisting the public with research requests and assisting with image request orders.
 The museum’s gift shop offers books, DVDs and other merchandise pertaining to local history available for purchase.

-The Department of Historical Resources also maintains and preserves two historic properties owned by the City of Venice.
+The Division of Historical Resources also maintains and preserves two historic properties owned by the City of Venice.

 The Triangle Inn building was constructed in 1927 as an inn for visiting tourists and prospective land investors.
 It is an excellent example of the Mediterranean Revival style of architecture established in Venice in the mid-1920s.
 The Triangle Inn was slated for demolition when it was acquired by the City of Venice in 1991.
 The city moved the building 500 feet south, built a new foundation, restored the exterior to its original 1920s appearance, and renovated the interior to house the City of Venice’s archives and historical collection.
 The Triangle Inn was listed on National Register of Historic Places in 1996 and is also on the City of Venice Local Register.
 Since 1996, this historic property has been open weekly to visitors.